LCDM halo substructure properties revealed with high resolution and large volume cosmological simulations: Subhalo properties

 We have also studied the distribution of subhaloes within their hosts.
 In this case, we consider all subhaloes in each simulation at $z=0$, and use 6 logarithmic radial bins within the hosts in terms of $x_\mathrm{sub} = r_\mathrm{sub}/R_\mathrm{vir,h}$, where $r_\mathrm{sub}$ is the location of the subhalo in terms of distance to the host halo centre, and $R_\mathrm{vir,h}$ is the virial radius of the host.

 The subhalo radial distributions (SRDs) at the present time are shown in Fig.~\ref{fig:srdz0} for each simulation.
 In this figure, we show the number of subhaloes in each radial bin, divided by the total number of hosts.
-Our SRD results confirm that the largest subhalo number densities happen at the outskirts of the host.
+Our SRD results confirm that most subhaloes are located in the outskirts of the host (although the subhalo number density is higher as we approach the centre).
 Remarkably, we have subhaloes lying inside one thousandth of the virial radius of the host.
 Also, as expected, a larger number of subhaloes is obtained in the innermost parts of the host for the simulations with better numerical resolution, that is, a smaller minimum subhalo mass.
-In particular, we find roughly a factor 10 more subhaloes in Phi-4096 than in Uchuu at $x = 10^{-3}$, and still a factor 5 more subhaloes in ShinUchuu compared to Uchuu.
+In particular, we find roughly a factor 10 more subhaloes in Phi-4096 than in Uchuu at $x_\mathrm{sub} = 10^{-3}$, and still a factor 5 more subhaloes in ShinUchuu compared to Uchuu.